KT313/assistant_base/readme.md

 ## Asba Web Assistant

 working:
-- image support
+- image input support (Llama-3-Llava & phi-3-vision)
 - multiple models
 - custom adaptive beam search

+WIP:
+- txt2img, txt+img2img
+- training support

 ### running it
-`cd server_inference && python3 server.py # this is enough if you only want api without web ui`
+1. `./start_infer.sh` # this is enough if you only want the api without web ui

-`cd server_web && python3 server.py`
+2. `./start_web.sh` # for the web-ui

 ### more info